geotools/geotools/docs/user/library/xml/internal/configuration.rst

 Configuration Dependency
 ''''''''''''''''''''''''

 Just like a schema has dependencies on other schemas, a configuration has dependencies on other configurations.
-Not surprisingly the configuration dependencies mirror the schema dependencies.
+Not surprizingly the configuration dependencies mirror the schema dependencies.

 Configuration dependencies are added with the addDependency method.::